The monitoring service requires the server admin account for Azure SQL Database and Azure Synapse SQL Pool targets.

-Note: The credentials provided for an Azure SQL database target must be the server account configured in the Azure Portal for the Azure SQL Server so that full access is available for monitoring.
+The credentials provided for an Azure SQL Database target must be the server account configured in the Azure Portal for the Azure SQL Server so that full access is available for monitoring.

-Azure SQL Database and Data Warehouse Firewall Configuration
+Azure SQL Database and Azure Synapse SQL Pools Firewall Configuration

 The Azure SQL Firewall settings are configured using the Azure Portal, through the command line utilities on PowerShell, or through the Cross Platform CLI tool.
 For more information about the Azure SQL Firewall and configuring it, see the How to configure an Azure SQL database firewall documentation from Microsoft.